 Even though this tactic is “out of your control”, it can be incredibly damaging to your brand, especially if one of your customers is duped.
 Without a process or tool that monitors social media for fake accounts, it’s very difficult for organizations to take protect against this vector.

-The importance of external digital protection goes beyond the company, it is also applies to protecting your people.
+The importance of external digital protection goes beyond the company, it also applies to protecting your people.

 Executives & VIPs

 Beyond company profiles, pages impersonating executives or key employees can be made just as easily.
 We find countless pages impersonating key employees, which is a tactic often used in targeted phishing and social engineering attacks.

 Digital executive risk goes well beyond social media into the dark web.
 Sensitive data is constantly posted on hidden forums or sold on black markets, which poses a risk to all your employees, but to executives in particular.
 Targeting high-value or high-wealth individuals provides cybercriminals with more opportunity to run schemes and make money, so protecting their PII online is critical.

 The next example shows a post containing personal details of a CEO and family that were leaked on the dark web.
 A leak like this is a huge breach of privacy and creates a physical security concern by making phone numbers and addresses available.

 A phishing attack that targets customers and harvests their payment and/or personal details with a fake shopping page isn’t just lost sales, it is comparable to a security breach exposing customer PII.
 Even though this attack is completely outside your domain or systems, if a customer is phished from a campaign using your brand, they’re likely going to blame you.
 Another common customer phishing vector is application stores.
 Add sentence or two about this vector and how its used...